 A commission report says the recent calls included a sexual battery, a fight between two men, three noise complaints, five public intoxication calls and two vandalism reports.

 Security cameras in the bar-restaurant caught the "unsolicited grabbing" in the sexual battery case and led police to make an arrest.
 The system worked properly and the incident was reported, the report says.

 But police didn't learn about the fight, in which a victim was punched in the nose, until the hospital called.
 The commission report says the business didn't report the incident because it didn't seem significant.
-One of the participants punched a wall outside

 Noise complaints are a continuing issue for the community, and police issued one citation since May, the report says.